Auto Train: Sanford Terminal

 Sanford, Florida, is the southern terminus and is about a half-hour drive north of Orlando.
 The original facility was older and smaller than the terminal at Lorton.
 At Sanford, the Auto Train loads passengers on two tracks, as no one track is long enough to accommodate all the passenger railcars.
 Sanford's operation is unique in that a railroad crossing runs through the middle of the rail yard.
-This complicates some switching procedures and also requires a three-man yard conductor crew – conductor, assistant conductor, and a utility conductor – while operations at Lorton requires only a conductor and assistant conductor.
+This complicates some switching procedures and also requires a three-man yard conductor crew – conductor, assistant conductor, and a utility conductor – while operations at Lorton require only a conductor and assistant conductor.
 Both yards operate with one engineer.
 Sanford serves as the main mechanical and maintenance location for Auto Train, with diesel and car shops to service the fleet.
-The city of Sanford provides a shuttle bus to the historic district departing every 20 minutes between noon and 2:00 pm free of charge on all days except Sundays and certain major holidays.
+The city of Sanford provides a shuttle bus to the historic district departing every 20 minutes between 1:00 pm and 3:00 pm free of charge on all days except Sundays and certain major holidays.

 Consist

-The Auto Train uses Amtrak’s bi-level Superliner equipment, which is used for trains in the western United States and cannot pass through Baltimore Penn Station or the North River Tunnels for access to New York Penn Station.
-A typical consist includes two GE Genesis locomotives in the front, a transition sleeper car, three sleeping cars, a sightseer lounge car, a full-service dining car, five sleepers, a cafe dining car, four coaches, and up to 33 autoracks.
+The Auto Train operates using Amtrak's fleet of bi-level Superliner equipment.
+A typical consist includes two or three locomotives, followed by a transition sleeper car for crew use, six sleeping cars for first-class passengers, a sightseer lounge car and a full-service dining car, both for first-class passengers, four coach cars, a café/lounge car for coach passengers, and more than 23 autoracks for transporting vehicles.

-Superliner sleeping cars have deluxe bedrooms on the upper level, roomettes on the upper and lower levels, one "family bedroom", and one "accessible bedroom".
-Coach cars have reclining seats on both levels.
-The Sightseer Lounge car has wrap-around windows on the upper level and an informal café on the lower.
-One dining and lounge car is reserved for sleeping car customers, while another also serves coach passengers.
+Superliner sleeping cars contain a mix of accommodations, including deluxe bedrooms on the upper level, roomettes on both levels, a family bedroom, and an accessible bedroom.
+Coach cars are equipped with reclining seats on both levels.
+The sightseer lounge car features wrap-around windows on the upper level and a café on the lower level.